To keep it short, I’m a YouTuber, entrepreneur, world traveler, avid reader, online physique coach, gamer, and a personal development enthusiast.

 My mind was going from very lethargic, borderline depressed, to thinking about installing the game again.

-One part of me was concerned that if I go back to playing WoW that all my friends who just quit will think I’m weak minded.
+One part of me was concerned that if I go back to playing WoW my friends would think I’m weak.

-“The pull” to go back playing games was insane, I’m not sure how real addiction feels but the game was on my mind all the time.
+“The pull” to get back into playing was insane, I’m not sure how real addiction feels but the game was on my mind all the time.
+I was dreaming about getting new items and talking in-game with my clan about some new boss.

-And what better way to get things off your mind than to have a drink.
+And that brings me to something I know is very common.
+People replace one addictive behavior with another and what better way to get things off your mind than to have a drink with your friends.

-All the free time we had was invested into partying and drinking 4-6 times a week.
+And the “extra” free time we had was invested into partying and drinking 4-6 times a week.

-The nutrition was a combination of beer, cheap wine, fried chips, convenience stores or some other crappy street food we could find after the clubs closed.
+Our nutrition was a combination of beer, cheap wine, fried chips, convenience stores or cheap street food we could find after the clubs closed.

 If you ever tried clubbing and drinking for 4-6 days in a row, you know how it feels.